Previous Exhibitions

 Rebecca Hamdorf

-Low Tide at Kingston Park
+Kingston Park

 &

-Entomology (Dermestidae) Collection
+Entomology (Dermestidae) Collection'

 Rebecca, a ceramist based in Tarntanya (Adelaide), uses her background in biological science and work as an entomologist to inform the process of making ceramic works.
 Drawing from her experience in taxonomy, Rebecca creates pieces that focus on and capture the details of the natural world around her.
 Her practice involves exploring varying hand building ceramics techniques - from pinching and slab building to Sgraffito and Kurinuki – to replicate organic shapes similar in form, but always slightly different.